Street trading

 If you are organising a market or any event where people are selling goods or services, you must obtain street trading consent.
 You can apply for a single licence to cover all traders operating at the market or event.
 If alcohol is being sold, you must also apply for a Temporary Event Notice (TEN).

-Applications must be made at least 5 weeks ahead of the event.
+Applications must be made at least eight weeks ahead of the event.
 Some streets and areas are prohibited for street trading, these streets are set out in the Council’s Street Trading Policy.
-If you want to hold a market or event on a prohibited street, the Council’s Licensing Sub Committee will need to determine your application and you will need to make sure that you leave additional time, applying at least 8 weeks in advance of the proposed event date.
+If you want to hold a market or event on a prohibited street, the Council’s Licensing Sub Committee will need to determine your application and you will need to make sure that you leave additional time, applying at least 12 weeks in advance of the proposed event date.

-There are different fees for single day one off trading, annual markets, day markets and week long markets (up to 7 days in duration).
+There are different fees for single day one off trading, annual markets, day markets and week long markets (up to seven days in duration).
 If your event is solely raising money for charity or community causes (non commercial and non profit making), you can apply to request that the fee is waived, please contact the Licensing Team for more information.

 Street trading consent applications